isc-projects/kea/doc/guide/ctrl-channel.rst

 The easiest way to start interacting with the control API is to use common UNIX/Linux tools such as ``socat`` and ``curl``.

-In order to control the given Kea service via UNIX domain socket, use ``socat`` in interactive mode as follows:
+In order to control the given Kea service via a UNIX domain socket, use ``socat`` in interactive mode as follows:

 ::